monitoringartist/opentelemetry-collector-monitoring/README.md

 Recommended Prometheus alerts for OpenTelemetry collector metrics:
 ```
-# keep in mind that metrics may have "_total" suffixes - check your metrics/configuration first
+# keep in mind that metrics may have "_total|seconds_total|seconds_total_total" suffixes - check your metrics/configuration first
 groups:
   - name: opentelemetry-collector
     rules: